-The workshop examined current scientific understanding and what near-term investigations can enable and inform future investigations.
+The workshop will examine current scientific understanding and what near-term investigations can enable and inform future investigations.
 These investigations will cover the range of work from basic research to operational efforts and would be agnostic to their mode of execution (e.g., theory, observations, spaceflight missions).
 This will enable the next Decadal Survey to lay out a long-term science strategy: What does Heliophysics look like in 2050, and what do we do in the next decade to help us get there?

 This workshop focused on discussing a strategic, multi-decadal science framework for solar and space physics.
 The community's discussions are intended to contribute to a cohesive science strategy that will support the ability to: